fhereygers/CML_LLM_PEFT/README.md

 A larger base model or a base model from another LLM family could also be used with the same techniques shown in the scripts and sample notebook in this repository.
 > An update to make this easier to do within this AMP is coming soon!

 Each included sample adapter is fine-tuned on portions of publicly available datasets that have been mapped to fit desired inference patterns.
-While none of trained adapters are production-level models, each are proof of task performance improvement (* see [Improving on the Sample Adapters](#improving-on-the-sample-adapters)) over the base model even with minimal training time on the scale of minutes.
+While none of the included trained adapters are capable of production applications (* see [Improving on the Sample Adapters](#improving-on-the-sample-adapters)), each demonstrates clear task performance improvement over the base model with minimal training time on the scale of minutes.

 ### General Instruction Following
 - Training Time/Cost: (8m19s / $0.82) distributed on 2x P3.2xlarge AWS instances